 For qualifying families and individuals with income of $55,000 or less, free tax preparation services are offered through United Way's Volunteer Income Tax Assistance (VITA) program during the February - April season.
 Locations are available throughout Greater Richmond and Petersburg.

-The following are selections of documents which can help highlight relevant information on personal finance management.
-These resources are not intended to be an all inclusive approach to financial awareness but can be a helpful launch pad for identifying where further assistance would most benefit you.
+The following are selections of documents that can help highlight relevant information on personal finance management.
+These resources are not intended to be an all-inclusive approach to financial awareness but can be a helpful launch pad for identifying where further assistance would most benefit you.

-- This web page contains overviews of topics to help you get started on building your financial awareness and toolkit.
-Try taking the Life Priorities quiz to get information based on your personal financial situation.
-Topics include credit, debit, saving & budgeting, home ownership, auto, college, retirement, privacy & security, taxes & income, and personal banking.
+- This web page contains topics overviews to help you start building your financial awareness and toolkit.
+Topics include credit, debit, saving & budgeting, homeownership, auto loans, college and retirement savings, privacy & security, taxes & income, and personal banking.

 - Mayor's Youth Academy

 - Launched in 2010, the Mayor's Youth Academy (MYA) is designed to develop Richmond's future leaders and workforce.
 The Mayor's Youth Academy serves Richmond youth (ages 14-19).
 It is the mission of the Mayor's Youth Academy to provide development opportunities to youth throughout the city of Richmond which include: job readiness training, leadership development, exposure to entrepreneurship, mentoring, and post-secondary career exploration.